Theodoros Maniateas: International career

 Maniateas shared with Vasilis Konstantinou the position of goalkeeper of the National Youth Team, where they played in the European Championship in 1964 and 1965.

 Personal life

-He was married with three children and regularly attended AEK and the team's Veterans Association events until 20 September 2014, when he died after a long battle with terminal illness.
+Maniateas was married and had three children.
+He regularly attended AEK and the club's Veterans Association events.
+In 20 September 2014 he died at the age of 69, after a 5-year struggle with lung cancer.